-Tyler's Take

-"When you combine these two charts, it's crystal clear that CS is core to growth -nearly all companies have a CS function and most are investing a meaningful amount (up to 8% of ARR, an increase from 6% last year) to drive retention, advocacy, and expansion.
-This is the reason CS was created and has established itself."
+"When you combine these two charts, it's crystal clear that Customer Success is core to growth-nearly all companies have a CS function and most are investing a meaningful amount (up to 10% of ARR) to drive retention, advocacy, and expansion.
+This is the reason Customer Success was created and has established itself."

-Score History (Last 18 weels)

 THE ROLE OF CUSTOMER SUCCESS

 The Responsibilities of CS Teams Are Expanding

-Reducing churn, achieving customer outcomes, and increasing product adoption all vied for top honors in CS responsibilities.
+Reducing churn, achieving customer outcomes, increasing product adoption, and increasing expansion opportunities all vied for top honors in CS responsibilities.

-Tyler's Take "This chart illustrates the core charter for CSM teams.
-In other words, it highlights how CS teams drive growth-proactively driving customers to adopt, addressing risky situations, and ensuring customer outcomes are achieved.
-Two changes in the charter to call out.
+"This chart illustrates the core charter for CSM teams.
+In other words, it highlights how CS teams drive growth-proactively driving customers to adopt, addressing risk situations, and ensuring customer outcomes are achieved.
+There are two changes in the charter to call out.
 The percentage of CSMs responsible for Customer Support is going down.
 Several years ago, this number would have been 50% or higher.
 Instead, CS is shifting to a more commercial charter.
-We'll talk about the second change in the next chart."
+We'll talk about the second change with the next chart."